microsoft/rushjs.io-website/pages/maintainer/enabling_ci_builds.md

 ```

 Note that the **install-run.js** command line is a little different:  It must include the
-package name and version (which can be a SemVer range, although its best to avoid nondeterminism).
+package name and version (which can be a SemVer range, although it's best to avoid nondeterminism).
 It also needs a second parameter that specifies the name of the executable binary (even though
 the binary name is often the same as the package name).
 In the above example, we're invoking the
 `qrcode` binary and its command-line parameter is `https://rushjs.io`.

 Of course, a more straightforward approach would be to specify **qrcode** as an ordinary dependency
-of a **package.json** file somewhere, for example a **tools/scripts** project.
+of a **package.json** file somewhere, for example a **tools/repo-scripts** project.
 That way it can
 part of your normal installation, and tracked by your repo's shrinkwrap file.
 But in some cases
-that is undesirable.
-For example, scripts that are only used by a lightweight CI job that doesn't
+that is undesirable, for example scripts that are only used by a lightweight CI job that doesn't
-require a `rush install`.
-Or for Git hooks that need to work correctly even when `rush install`
+require a `rush install`. or Git hooks that need to work correctly even when the `rush install` state
 is broken or outdated.

 ## Travis example from "rush init"